 - Top off the jars with more vodka as they are used to make the beans go even farther!
 Once the vanilla beans are exposed, they will start to go slimy, so you will want to remove them from the jars if you don't plan to refill as you go or are giving the vanilla as a gift.
 But if you continually top off your jar of vanilla as it is used, the beans will continue to infuse the alcohol with their flavor for quite some time.
 Eventually the strength of your vanilla will lessen, at which point you can add fresh beans to the jar.

 How to Make Homemade Vanilla Extract

 - Split the beans partway down the middle.
 Use kitchen scissors or a sharp knife to cut the vanilla beans in half most of the way up its length.
 Add 5 or 6 of them to each 8-ounce jar, or 20-24 vanilla beans if you are doing a larger batch in a quart-size jar for personal use.
 If you are using smaller, 4-ounce jars, you will need to cut the beans in half so they fit and use only 2-3 beans per jar.

 - Fill with vodka.
 Insert a small funnel into the opening of the bottle or jar you are using and fill with 1 cup of vodka (8-ounces) for every 5-6 beans.
-For the quart-size jar, just fill it up to the top (it’s 4 cups to a quart).
+By weight it should be at least .83 ounces of vanilla beans per 8 ounces of alcohol.
+For the quart-size jar, just fill it up to the top (it's 4 cups to a quart).